-

 - Depth Sounder/Fishfinder: This device uses sonar to measure the depth of the water and locate fish.
 It is a valuable tool for both safety and fishing.

 - VHF Radio: This is a radio that uses VHF frequencies to communicate with other boats and shore stations.
-It is an essential piece of safety equipment, as it can be used to call for help in an emergency.
+It is an important piece of safety equipment, and must be carried by most boats.

 - Wi-Fi and Cellular Range Boosters: These devices can extend the range of your boat's Wi-Fi and cellular signal, allowing you to stay connected even when you are far from shore.